fuzzblob/chtammik_Reaper_Scripts/README.md

 # chtammik_Reaper_Scripts
-scripts written to add functionality to the Reaper DAW This Repository currently contains the following scripts The repository can be reached by the ReaPack extension here: https://raw.githubusercontent.com/chtammik/chtammik_Reaper_Scripts/master/index.xml
+scripts written to add functionality to the Reaper DAW

+The repository can be reached by the ReaPack extension here: https://raw.githubusercontent.com/chtammik/chtammik_Reaper_Scripts/master/index.xml
 For more information on ReaPack go here: https://github.com/cfillion/reapack-index/wiki

+This Repository currently contains the following scripts:

 Cursor:
 -	chtammik_Move cursor [direction] by [duration] seconds.eel	->	simple edit cursor nudge [work in progress]